 Buildings & High-rise

-Residential: Authored expert reports, on behalf of the owner, to analyze the delays arising during the construction of a 37-floor luxury apartment high-rise in New York City.
+Residential: Appointed Expert in litigation to address delay matters.
+Authored expert reports, on behalf of the owner, to analyze the delays arising during the construction of a 37-floor luxury apartment high-rise in New York City.

 Shopping Mall: Provided claims support services, on behalf of the contractor, for a $290 million shopping mall and commercial office building complex in Doha, Qatar.